Today, you’ll learn all about healing from emotional abuse.

 - The parent physically removes themselves from any interaction in your life.

 - The parent provides for the physical needs of life but removes themselves emotionally from any interaction in your life.

-Look at the lists above and identify the types of abuse and its messages you experienced the most growing up.
+Look at the lists above and identify the types of abuse and the messages you experienced the most growing up.

 #2.
 Identify the Effects of Your Abuse: how emotional abuse affects you?

 Past emotional abuse can leave damaging effects.
-Recognizing these effects is the first step to figure out the best way to deal with them.
+Recognizing these effects is the first step to figuring out the best way to deal with them.

 While each person is unique the following are some common effects victims of emotional abuse suffer from:

 - acting out sexually

 - failure syndrome